Guardsquare/proguard/docs/md/manual/quickstart.md

 ### Android Gradle project

-When working on your Android app (apk, aab) or library (aar), you can include ProGuard in your Gradle build as follows:
+When working on your Android application (apk, aab) or library (aar), you can include ProGuard in your Gradle build by:

-1. Either directly use ProGuard by disabling R8 in your `gradle.properties`.
+- Using ProGuard's Gradle plugin, which you can apply in your `build.gradle` file.
-2. Or use ProGuard's built-in Gradle plugin, which you can apply in your `build.gradle`.
+- Using the integrated ProGuard by disabling R8 in your `gradle.properties` (only applicable for AGP < 7).

 For more detailed information see [Android Gradle](setup/gradleplugin.md).

 ### Java or Kotlin Gradle project